-Term Definition the verifier.
+Term Definition Verification data Data provided by an entity in an authentication attempt to prove their identity to the verifier.
 The verifier checks whether the verification data match the reference data known for the claimed identity.

-Reference D1315455 Release 1.2p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 85
+Reference D1315455 Release (Printed copy not control version before using) 1.3p lled: verify the Classification Level Public Pages 89